-No student earning a grade of "F" in a required legal assistant course at AUM will be permitted to transfer credit from another school to offset that lower grade; the course must be repeated in residence at AUM.
-All legal specialty/legal assistant transfer credits must be approved by the program director.
+No student earning a grade of "F" in a required legal studies course at AUM will be permitted to transfer credit from another school to offset that lower grade; the course must be repeated in residence at AUM.
+All transfer credits must be approved by the Legal Assistant Education Program director.